eProsima/Integration-Service-Deprecated/README.md

 This connector will communicate a RTPS environment with another protocol.
 Just like our *shapes_protocol* connector.

 Your *Bridge Library* must define at least a publisher to your desired protocol and it is responsible to communicate with it and follow the ISPublisher interface.
-By default, the transformation function will be applied after the instance of ISBridge is called in the om_received_data method.
+By default, the transformation function will be applied after the instance of ISBridge is called in the on_received_data method.
 If you want to change this behaviour you will need to override the complete data flow.

-*bridge_configuration* node can contain configuration information that *Bridge Library* must understands.
+*Bridge_configuration* node can contain configuration information that *Bridge Library* must understand.
 ISManager will parse the *property* nodes of each element and will call the respective *create_* function of the library with a vector of pairs with the data contained.
-If no *bridge_configuration* is provided, then your createBridge will be called with nullptr as parameter config.
+If no *bridge_configuration* is provided, then your createBridge will be called with nullptr or an empty vector as parameter config.

-*transformation* library could be reused by your bridge library, with the same or another transformation function inside the same transformation library (an example of reusing the transformation library can be found on [FIROS2](https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2).
+*Transformation* library could be reused by your bridge library, with the same or another transformation function inside the same transformation library (an example of reusing the transformation library can be found on [FIROS2](https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2).
 Of course, you can add builted in transformation functions inside your *bridge library*.

 * Other procotol -> RTPS